ClickHouse/ClickHouse/docs/en/sql-reference/functions/math-functions.md

 ## sign(x) {#signx}

-Extracts the sign of a real number.
+Returns the sign of a real number.

 **Syntax**